lemoshu/MTCL/README.md

 ```

 2. Dataset acquisition and Preprocess scripts
-- For the dataset, please refer to 3DIRCADb and Medical Segmentation Decathlon (Task 8).
+- For the dataset, please refer to [3DIRCADb](https://www.ircad.fr/research/3d-ircadb-01/) and [Medical Segmentation Decathlon (Task 8)](http://medicaldecathlon.com/).
 Note that we combine the masks of portalvein and venacava for IRCADb dataset, and the liver masks of MSD8 are obtained from the publicly available trained [H-DenseUNet model](https://github.com/xmengli999/H-DenseUNet).
 Thanks for their nice work.

-- The preprocessing and file separating is a little complicated:
+- The preprocessing undergoes masking, ROI cropping, normalization and Sato-based vessel prob map generation.
+We convert the data into .h5 format.
+Pls refer to the following scripts:
 ```
 dataloaders/
 ├── 1_ROI_preprocess.py                       > Generate processed hepatic CT image for IRCADb